GPhC registered pharmacists: a guide to working abroad

 Language requirements

 Pharmacists who want to work abroad will also need to consider the language requirements of the country to which they are planning to move.
-Moving to a country where English is the official language, for example, Canada, New Zealand, Australia and America would be relatively straight forward, language wise, although additional languages may be useful and/or needed, for example, French would be a useful addition for Canada.
-However, some parts of Europe will require pharmacists to be fluent in the home language, and in some instances, for example, Belgium and Luxembourg, pharmacists will ideally need to be fluent in several European languages.
+Moving to a country where English is the official language (for example, Canada, New Zealand, Australia and the United States) would be relatively straight forward, language wise, although additional languages may be useful and/or needed (for example, French would be a useful addition for Canada).
+However, some parts of Europe will require pharmacists to be fluent in the home language, and in some instances (for example, Belgium and Luxembourg) pharmacists will ideally need to be fluent in several European languages.

 Job market